 But you need to be very specific.

-Not just females between 30-40 with a higher education for example.
+Not just females between 30-40 with higher education, for example.

 A good persona could be Lucie, female, 34 years old, have a son named Oliver age 3, loves spinning for sports, lives in central Berlin (meaning she’s a city girl), has a Masters in Business Marketing, is married to John who is a Senior Sales Manager at a high tech company, she loves city holidays, loves the Bones TV series and loves high fashion clothing (John thinks she spends too much!).